 Leonardo da Vinci Museum in Vinci

-divinciI got an email recently from an Italy Logue reader who will be spending some time in Florence next year and says the Leonardo da Vinci museum in his hometown of Vinci is an absolute must-see on her itinerary - but she couldn’t figure out how to take the train to get there from Florence.
+divinciI got an email recently from a WhyGo Italy reader who will be spending some time in Florence next year and says the Leonardo da Vinci museum in his hometown of Vinci is an absolute must-see on her itinerary – but she couldn’t figure out how to take the train to get there from Florence.
 I eventually found the answer, but it was buried enough that I thought I’d write a post about it here and share it with anyone else who’s interested in making the trip to Vinci.

 The Museo Leonardiano di Vinci is located inside the Castello dei Conti Guidi in Vinci, and is an incredible collection of da Vinci’s drawings and models made from those drawings - including some large things like his bicycle, parachute and even the articulated wings da Vinci designed.
 There are three levels to the museum.
 The ground floor has long glass cases along the walls with smaller models and drawings in them.
 The first floor is where you’ll begin to see some of the larger-scale items in the collection, and the second floor contains drawings and models da Vinci made for a book by Luca Pacioli (a Franciscan friar and mathematician who collaborated with da Vinci).